RMNP: Row-Momentum Normalized Preconditioning for Scalable Matrix-Based Optimization¶

 Key Findings¶

-- Perplexity not only does not drop, but is slightly better than Muon at most scales—suggesting that Newton-Schulz's "cross-row" correction may be ineffective or even harmful overfitting for Transformers.
+- Perplexity (ppl) does not degrade and is even slightly better than Muon at most scales, suggesting Newton-Schulz's "cross-row" corrections might be harmful overfitting for Transformers.

 Highlights & Insights¶